triviality-js/triviality/README.md

 ```

-Now we can fetch the 'logger' service from the container and start using it.
+Now we can fetch the 'logger' service from the service container and start using it.
 In the build step of the container, function results will be memorized and can be threaded as a
 singleton based on the service factory arguments.
 For example, create a service with a single service factory argument: